Acura Auto Body Shop Manufacturer Certified

 Airpark Collision Center opened in 2006 and has participated in ProFirst’s Acura auto body shop program for years.
 What is ProFirst Certified?
 ProFirst was created by American Honda Motor Company, to ensure proper Acura collision repairs to their brand of vehicles.
 Acura is one of the divisions of Honda, and known as the premium line of Honda vehicles.
 So when your Acura has been compromised in a collision, it is important to keep in mind that all auto body shops are not the same!

 Return your Acura back to pre-accident condition!
-Airpark Collision Center is certified to repair all Acura models back to factory specifications including the:
+Professional and certified Acura collision repair for all Acura vehicles, including the latest models:

 - Acura ILX